PyCQA/flake8/docs/source/user/violations.rst

 Selecting Violations with Flake8
 ================================

-|Flake8| has a default list of violation classes that we use.
-This list is:
+|Flake8| has a default list of violation :term:`class`\ es that we use.
+This
+list is:

 - ``C90``